Clean Install of TOS Aurora on AWS

 3. The EULA is displayed.
 After reading, enter 'q' to exit the document and then enter 'y' to accept the EULA and continue until the command completes.

-4. You can now safely exit the CLI screen session:
+4. You can now safely exit the CLI tmux session:

 [<ADMIN> ~]$ exit